SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

-The target audience for online tournaments is people in it solely for the debate grind over the fun of the tournament experience.
-Hence, as time goes on, the only people who do them are the hardcore ones.
+The target audience for online tournaments is people who do tourneys to grind debate, even without the fun of the tournament experience.
+Hence, as time goes on, the only people who partic are the hardcore ones.

 Initially though, online tournaments are popular with juniors who want to do a tournament without investing 3k rupees.
 I wouldn't want juniors to start with an online tournament with no fun, and make them believe that all debate tournaments are like this.